otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## Error Handling

-Error handling in C# is the process of anticipating and managing errors that may occur during the execution of a program.
-This is typically achieved through the use of try-catch blocks and exception objects.
+Error handling is anticipating and managing errors that may occur during the execution of a program.
+It is typically achieved through the use of try-catch blocks and exception objects.
 The try block contains code that may generate an exception, and the catch block contains code that will be executed if an exception is thrown.
 The exception object contains information about the error that occurred, such as the type of error and a description of the error.
-The using statement can also be used to ensure that resources are properly disposed of even in the event of an exception.
+The `using` statement can also be used to ensure that resources are properly disposed of even in the event of an exception.

 Here is an example of a basic try-catch block in C#: